mcorbridge/amazonIsland/README.md

 </tbody>
 </table>

 This represents ONE island since the cells share a common corners.
-Although this example was not considered part of the original interview question, I decided to add it myself.
+(Although this example was not considered part of the original interview question, I decided to add this functionality to my algorithm.)

-Now have a look at the following two examples of TWO islands:
+Now have a look at the following examples of TWO islands in each grid:

 <table>
 <tbody>